maiho24/UKB_Processor/README.md

   OUTPUT_FILE   Output CSV file  [required]

 Options:
-  --fields TEXT             Field IDs to extract --file PATH               Text file with field IDs --remove_file, -r         Remove rows where all extracted fields (excl. eid) are empty --instance, -i TEXT       Extract specific instance only.
+  --fields TEXT     Field IDs to extract
+  --file PATH       Text file with field IDs --remove_file     Remove rows where all extracted fields (excl. eid) are empty --instance TEXT   Extract specific instance only.
 If not specified, all instances will be extracted [default: None] --help            Show this message and exit.
 ```

 ## Usage Examples